 “What matters is the political framework”

-To mark Earth Day on April 22, we have compiled assessments on climate change by leading scientists in a dossier.
+We have compiled assessments on climate change by leading scientists in a dossier.
 Gunnar Luderer is Deputy Chair of the Department for Sustainable Transformation Pathways at the Potsdam Institute for Climate Impact Research (PIK).
 In an interview, he explains how individuals can act to protect the climate – and what politicians should do.
 In addition to his duties at PIK, Luderer is Professor for Global Energy Systems Analysis at the Technical University of Berlin.